My Imports from Africa

 The length of time dogs will be in quarantine in Africa after their rabies shot will be determined by the country they will be imported into.

-For EU countries imports will need to be tested 30 days after rabies shot with a rabies titer test.
+For EU countries and Britain imports will need to be tested 30 days after rabies shot with a rabies titer test.
 Microchip must be scanned and number given.
 Samples must be processed at approved laboratories.
-Assuming test results are within acceptable limits, your import can enter the EU no sooner than 3 calendar months after the date the blood was drawn.
+Assuming test results are within acceptable limits, your import can enter the EU or Britain no sooner than 3 calendar months after the date the blood was drawn.
 Total time in Uganda 4 months.

 See EU Import Rules